Elinor Otto

-Elinor Otto (born October 28, 1919, in Los Angeles) is one of the original Rosie the Riveters, and built airplanes for 50 years.
-She was laid off at age 95, and is known as the "Last Serving Rosie the Riveter".
+Elinor Otto (October 28, 1919 – November 12, 2023) was an American factory worker who was an original "Rosie the Riveter".
+She built airplanes for over a half-century, and spent many years working for Boeing before retiring at age 95.
+She was known as the "Last Serving Rosie the Riveter".

-World War II
+Early life and World War II

+Elinor Otto was born in Los Angeles on October 28, 1919.

 The name "Rosie" was given to women who took on the thousands of jobs left vacant after men had departed for the war.
-Otto began working at the Rohr Aircraft Corporation in Chula Vista, California during World War II.
+Otto began working at the Rohr Aircraft Corporation in Chula Vista, California, during World War II.
 She joined the war effort with her two sisters, one of whom worked with her at Rohr.
 When Otto first joined Rohr, she was recently single and was taking care of her young son.
 She earned 65 cents an hour in 1942.

-Post World War II
+Post-World War II

 Otto mainly worked for economic reasons, because she had to take care of her mother and son.
 She has also said that, "I'm a working person, I guess.
 I like to work.
 I like to be around people that work.
 I like to get up, get out of the house, get something accomplished during the day."

 After the war ended, all the working women were let go.
 Otto tried out other jobs, like office work, but she hated being still.
 She also worked as a carhop until roller skates were added to the uniform.
 In 1951, she went back to factory work.

 For 14 years, she worked at Ryan Aeronautical Co. in San Diego.
 Later she was employed at Douglas Aircraft Company, which merged with McDonnell Aircraft, and later became part of Boeing.

 By 2014, Otto had worked on every single C-17 plane at the Boeing plant.
-She was laid off in November 2014.
+She retired in November 2014.

-She has appeared at the Veterans Day Parade in New York City and on The Ellen DeGeneres Show and The Today Show.
+Otto appeared at the Veterans Day Parade in New York City and on The Ellen DeGeneres Show and The Today Show.